BitcoinSchema/1sat-ordinals/README.md

 The output with this script must lock exactly 1 Sat.

-### 1Sat P2PKH
+### 1Sat Locking Script

-Spending a 1sat ordinal is as simple as sending the 1 sat output to another address.
-From here on, `1SAT_P2PKH` refers to a standard p2pkh output with a single sat value.
+Typically, a P2PKH script is used to lock the ordinal.
+Simply send the 1 sat output to a new destination to transfer it.
+From here on, `1SAT_P2PKH` refers to a standard p2pkh output with a single sat value, but keep in mind, any locking script can be used.

 ```bash
 OP_DUP OP_HASH160 <pubkeyhash> OP_EQUALVERIFY OP_CHECKSIG
 ```

-### Inscription
+### Inscription Script

 Next, inscribe a data file by filling in the two inscription fields, `data` and `content-type`.